 The statistics in this report are published in accordance with the standards and guidelines used by the FBI Uniform Crime Reporting Handbook and relevant federal law.
-GWPD submits the annual crime statistics published in this report to the Department of Education (ED).
+GWPD submits the annual crime statistics published in this report to the U.S. Department of Education (ED).
 The statistical information gathered by the Department of Education is available to the public through the ED website.
 In addition, a daily crime log is available for review 24 hours a day on the GWPD website, at safety.gwu.edu/reports-and-records.
-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the university community obtained from the GW Police Department (GWPD), and non-police Campus Security Authorities, as well as those requested from the DC Metropolitan Police Department (MPD), and the United States Capitol Police.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the university community obtained from the GW Police Department (GWPD), and non-police Campus Security Authorities (CSAs), as well as those requested from the DC Metropolitan Police Department (MPD), and the United States Capitol Police.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the report for the calendar year the crime was reported.

 A designated campus security authority includes, but is not limited to, university deans, directors, department heads, and residence life staff.
-Statistical information is requested and provided to GWPD by the employees at the Colonial Health Center, even though they are not required by law to provide statistics for the compliance document.
+Statistical information is requested and provided to GWPD by some employees at the Colonial Health Center, even though they are not required by law to provide statistics for the compliance document.

-Members of the Sexual Assault Response Consultative (SARC) Team, the Title IX Office, and the Office of Advocacy & Support also provide statistics to GWPD about cases they have dealt with where the survivor chose not to report the incident to GWPD or MPD.
+Members of the Sexual Assault Response Consultative (SARC) Team, the Title IX Office, and the Office of Advocacy & Support also provide statistics to GWPD about incidents that have been reported to these offices where the survivor or victim chose not to report the incident to GWPD or MPD.